-Continuing Counseling Activities During the Break Between Terms terms provided they inform the Counseling Field Placement Coordinator and Internship Instructor to provide for interim academic supervision.
+Continuing Counseling Activities during the Break between Terms

+Both Mental Health Counseling and School Counseling students may continue collecting both indirect and direct service hours during the period of time between the first and second internship terms provided they inform the Counseling Field Placement Coordinator and Internship Instructor to determine if interim academic supervision can be arranged.
 Their respective licensing boards permit the provision of services across our term break.
-This provision applies only for students who are remaining at their current site.
+This provision applies only for students who are remaining at their current site across a break.